kailash-manasarovar/statement/docs/crimes/protagonists.md

 ![The trumpet teacher](../content/images/youtube-video.png)

-- And here is an AI mix of him and Gloria the receptionist.
+- And here is an AI mix of one of the above and Gloria the receptionist.

 ![Trumpet teacher and Gloria receptionist](../content/images/fake-accounts/Screenshot 2024-11-13 at 20.29.36.png)